sap-tutorials/Tutorials/tutorials/hana-trial-advanced-analytics/hana-trial-advanced-analytics.md

     > SAP HANA creates columnar tables by default.
 The `column` keyword is optional, but is used in the example to remind about the native column-based storage of tables in SAP HANA.
     >

-2. Save you content and right-click on the `db` folder, and choose **Build > Build**.
+2. Save you content and press **Deploy** in the **SAP HANA PROJECTS** window.

-    Upon completion of the build, return to the database explorer view of your HDI container.
+    Upon completion of the build, return to the database explorer view of your HDI container and refresh the Tables selection.
 You should see the new table listed under `TABLES`:

     ![SAP Web IDE](22.png)